Distributed-Compute-Labs/dcp-client/README.md

 ## Release Notes

 ### Implementation Status
-DCP is currently (May 2020) in testing for a limited set of developers under our Early Developer Preview program.
+DCP is currently (May 2021) in testing for a limited set of developers under our Early Developer Preview program.
 If you would like to be part of our *First Dev* cohort, visit https://dcp.dev/ and sign up!
+We expect the network to be ready for at-scale, arbitrary workload in June 2021.

-**Note:** This document discusses [BravoJS](https://gitlab.com/Distributed-Compute-Protocol/dcp-client), however, BravoJS support is not ready at this time.
+**Note:** This document discusses [BravoJS](https://github.com/wesgarland/bravojs), however, BravoJS support is not ready at this time.
 It will be finished during the Early Developer Preview, in time for our general public release; the documentation is geared toward that release.

 ### Supported Platforms
 The DCP-Client code can be made to run in nearly any JavaScript environment which supports ES5 and XMLHttpRequest.
 Our officially-supported platforms are
-- NodeJS version 12 (LTS)
+- Node.js version 12 (LTS)
 - BravoJS, latest version
 - Vanilla Web - no module system at all